erdg/lol-picolisp/EXPLAIN.md

 >#### another note on implementation differences
 >In Let Over Lambda the `Self` anaphor is captured by the `plambda` macro, as opposed to the PL version where it's captured by the `with-p!` macro.
 The treatment of pandoric variables is very different between the two versions.
 In Let Over Lambda, `defsetf` and `setf` are used to set generalized  variables.
 This doesn't make sense for PicoLisp, so `setp` was created.

-`setp` serves as the pandoric complement to `setq`
+`setp` serves as the pandoric complement to `setq`.

-`setp`, the symbol captured by `with-p!`, is, as far as I can tell, is the PicoLisp equivalent of a symbol-macro, like those created in Common Lisp with `symbol-macrolet`.
+`setp`, the symbol captured by `with-p!`, is, as far as I can tell, the PicoLisp equivalent of a symbol-macro, like those created in Common Lisp with `symbol-macrolet`.
 If we look at the code for `with-p!-env`, the symbol `setp` is bound to a literal copy of a function `set-with-p!`.
 Looking at the code for `set-with-p!`, we can see that it is a macro that "expands" to a `(Self "setp" ...)` call.
 Remember that `Self` is the anaphor for the current plambda closure of `with-p!`.
 So the above
 ```
    (with-p!
 (Cnt) ptest2
       (setp Cnt 37) )